brege/aoife/README.md

 This will start a [Vite](https://vitejs.dev/) React server, which will print the local URL and port number to console.

 **aoife** has an API that's easy to curl and test behaviors against through a CLI bridge.
-In production, the backend, `backend/`, is served by a Flask server with Gunicorn workers.
+In production, the backend, `backend/`, is served by Flask/Gunicorn workers.
 Vite is only used in development and building `dist/`.

 API Keys are not included in the repo.
 They are configured in a `.env` file.